 The black alloy three double spoke rims are shod in Pirelli Demon rubber front and rear.
 These correct specification wide pattern vee-rated tyres were fitted at the same time as the engine rebuild and are showing ample tread.
 The totally standard water-resistant braking system with twin discs up front and single to rear still incorporates the adjustable anti-dive system in full operation.

 This matching numbers UK Yamaha RD500LC was registered new on the 8th October 1985 by St Neots Motorcycle Company in Cambridgeshire.
 Remarkably the first keeper owned the bike until 2017 with the prefix C800 MEG.
 It was then acquired by Fastline Superbikes who registered it in their name.
 Just two private collectors have owned the bike since including serial bike collector, Dean Marshall.
 Wanting to own the best, most genuine and correct example possible, Mr Marshall has approached this quest with a no expense spared attitude and by exploiting the highest expertise in the world of two-stroke machines.
 His knowledge and passion for these bikes is all encompassing and awe-inspiring, and vital was the ability to not only create a show bike but one that could be ridden and enjoyed.
-In fact, as recently as the 22nd September this year Mr Marshall rode the bike on a 100-mile blast!
 In addition to the original manual are two sets of Yamaha keys with tags and a history folder containing many invoices and accounts of the bikes history and works undertaken.

 Unit 6c Roundhouse Close